618Project/WorldVu/README.md

 </span>
 -->
 <span style="color:black">
 We would be implementing our algorithms for acceleration on GPUs.
-Given that the input consists of a number of frames and GPUs are predominantly good at utilizing data parallelism at an impressive pace, we would be using the GPU platform for our implementation. <br/>
+Given that the input consists of a number of frames and GPUs are predominantly good at utilizing data parallelism at an impressive pace, we would be using the GPU platform for our implementation.
-"SURELY, NEEDED ?".
 We do notice that to be able to perform a fair comparision, we would have to relatively estimate an improved reference scale against our implementation for which we will be replicating a naive kernel that translates Facebook source code into CUDA and executes it.
-We will be improving the code with our novel algorithms and optimizations .
+We will be improving the code with our novel algorithms and optimizations.
 </span>

 # Schedule
 <span style="color:black">
-1. Get the Surround360 pipeline compiling (this seems to be a useful repo for setting up the dependencies but I have not tried it: https://github.com/holgr/build_surround360)
+1. Get the Surround360 pipeline compiling (We will be using this repo to setup the dependencies. https://github.com/holgr/build_surround360)
 2. Get the pipeline running over the 2 frame sample dataset they provide (we are working on getting a larger dataset)
 3. Do a deep dive into the performance of the pipeline, determining timing and where the bottlenecks are.
 4. Figure out some small experiments to run that you think might improve performance in order to verify your hypothesis about what the bottlenecks are.